Easy To Make Paleo Running Food

-My husband and I began eating Paleo about five years ago after I was diagnosed with rheumatoid arthritis.
+My husband and I began eating Paleo in 2013 after I was diagnosed with rheumatoid arthritis.
 I was prescribed Methotrexate and Plaquenil and got no relief.
 I stopped the meds, began eating Paleo, and my rheumatoid factor went back to normal.
 I have been RA free ever since!

 What I love about the Paleo diet is that it includes fruits, vegetables, meat, poultry and fish, foods we already eat.
 The biggest change we made for the better was emptying our cupboards and refrigerator, and eliminating processed foods: flour, corn flour, sugar, wheat, bread, cereals, pasta, rice, beans, dairy, milk, peanut butter, and vegetable oil.
 We traded these processed and inflammation causing foods for almond butter, almond flour, coconut flour, tapioca flour, coconut oil, almond milk, coconut sugar, and lard.
 We kept the olive oil which is a Paleo food.

 We test, experiment with, and adapt online Paleo recipes to create our own dishes.
 I use Paleo ingredients to create healthy running foods before and after training runs.